 Entry requirements, skills and interests (physician associate)

 You’ll usually need a bioscience-related first degree to get onto one of the training programmes available.
-An undergraduate integrated Master of Physician Associate Studies at the University of Central Lancashire will run, subject to approval.
-This course will require A levels for entry.

 Alternatively, if you’re a registered healthcare professional such as a nurse, allied health professional or midwife you can also apply to become a physician associate.